908: The Touch of Satan

 Let’s see Christopher Atkins skip a stone like that.

-Christopher Atkins became a teen heartthrob upon the release of the idyllic romance The Blue Lagoon, in which he and Brooke Shields starred as two children who grow up together on a desert island.
+Christopher Atkins became a teen heartthrob upon the release of the 1980 idyllic romance The Blue Lagoon, in which he and Brooke Shields starred as two children who grow up and fall in love on a desert island.
+The passage of time was indicated by a scene of a little boy skipping rocks into the lagoon fading into a scene of the somewhat more grown-up Christopher Atkins skipping rocks in the same location.
+(Thanks to Perry Ramsey for the Blue Lagoon stone skipping reference.)

 Oliver Hardy (1892-1957) was half of the comedy team Laurel & Hardy, which made a string of movies during the 1920s and ’30s.
-Hardy, a stout man, played a childish, bossy, fussy character opposite Stan Laurel’s thin, gentle incompetent.
+Hardy, a stout man, played a childish, bossy character opposite Stan Laurel’s thin, gentle incompetent.
+Although Hardy was generally the fussy one, it was actually Laurel who had a famous routine where he fusses endlessly with a dinner napkin (in the short film Twice Two).

 I’m not going back, Jim!